openreview/openreview-matcher/README.md

 By default, the app will run on localhost:5000.

-## Integration with OpenReview

-The OpenReview Matcher does not have its own web GUI; instead, it is primarily accessed through the main OpenReview web application interface.

-OpenReview uses [NGINX](https://www.nginx.com/) as a reverse proxy to allow it to send HTTP requests to the Matcher.

-To enable access to the Matcher locally through the main OpenReview application interface, it is necessary to configure and run NGINX.

-**Configuring NGINX (OS X):**
-1. Ensure that the main OpenReview web application is running on ```http://localhost:3000```.
-2. Ensure that the OpenReview Matcher is running on ```http://localhost:5000``` (visiting ```/match/test``` should show a simple page indicating that Flask is running)
-3. Ensure that your NGINX configuration file (default OS X location: ```/usr/local/etc/nginx/nginx.conf```) contains the configuration found in ```/nginx.conf```
-4. Start (or reload, if already started) NGINX by running ```sudo nginx -s reload```

-If successful, you should be able to access the main OpenReview web application at http://openreview.localhost.

-For more details, visit the [NGINX beginner's guide](http://nginx.org/en/docs/beginners_guide.html#control).

 ## Testing

 http://localhost:5000/match/test should show a simple page indicating that Flask is running